 Gene C. Colman

-Gene C. Colman, managing partner with the firm Gene C. Colman Family Law Centre, focuses on family law and litigation.
+Gene C. Colman, managing partner with the Toronto firm Gene C. Colman Family Law Centre, focuses on family law and litigation.

 For more than 38 years, Mr. Colman has focused exclusively on family law issues, including alimony and spousal support, children's rights, child protection law, custody and visitation, domestic violence and neglect, paternity, and prenuptial agreements.
 He advises clients on matters involving parental alienation, equal shared parenting, procedural fairness, father’s rights and gender equality.